Press secretary Jen Psaki plans to depart White House for MSNBC in coming weeks - KESQ

 By Oliver Darcy and Brian Stelter, CNN

-White House press secretary Jen Psaki plans on departing the White House in the coming weeks and heading to MSNBC, two people familiar with the matter told CNN on Friday.
+White House press secretary Jen Psaki plans on departing the Biden administration in the coming weeks and heading to MSNBC, two people familiar with the matter told CNN on Friday.

 Psaki has not officially signed a contract with the progressive cable news network, but the talks are in the advanced stages, the people said.